-As I’ve seen the show twice (2010, and then in 2012) I’m not going to do a review of the individual shows per se, but rather an overarching experience.
-This is going to resonate more with what you’re actually going to see and experience if you go, because no two runs of it are the same.
+As I’ve seen the show twice (2010 & 2012), I’m not going to do a review of the individual shows, but rather detail the overarching experience.
+This is going to resonate more with what you’re actually going to see and experience if you go because no two runs of it are the same.

 Broadway is amazing.
-Seeing a show on Broadway should be on everyone’s bucket list, however, you can see something on Broadway anytime of the year.
-The Lion King even has it’s own theatre!
-Broadway also host Christmas shows, like the Nutcracker, and now Frozen.
-However, Broadway is beloved for the likes of Wicked, the Lion King, and Les Miserables.
+Seeing a show on Broadway should be on everyone’s bucket list, however, you can see something on Broadway anytime of the year, like The Lion King.
+They do also host Christmas shows, like the Nutcracker, and now Frozen, but Broadway just isn’t something most people associate with the holiday season.

 When it comes to Christmas in New York, seeing this show is arguably the top of the list.